woe1errr/IoT-Final-Project-Smart-Lock-System/03_Implementation/implementation.md

 ## 3.3 Software Implementation

+**Mosquitto MQTT Broker, Node-RED, iPhone Shortcuts, InfluxDB, Grafana**

-The software implementation is hosted on a **Raspberry Pi**, which functions as the local IoT gateway and application server.
+The software implementation is hosted on a Raspberry Pi, which functions as the local IoT gateway and application server.
 The Raspberry Pi runs Raspberry Pi OS and hosts all networking, data processing, and visualization services.

 A **Mosquitto MQTT broker** is deployed to manage publish/subscribe communication between the ESP32 and application-layer services.
 Username and password authentication are configured at the broker level to restrict unauthorized device connections.

 **Node-RED** is used as the primary application logic platform.
 It subscribes to MQTT topics published by the ESP32 to process door status updates and authentication events.
 Node-RED also implements control logic, logging workflows, and an HTTP interface for mobile phone–based remote unlocking.

-To support remote control, an **HTTP endpoint** is implemented in Node-RED.
+To support remote control, an HTTP endpoint is implemented in Node-RED.
 The mobile interface is provided through the **iPhone Shortcuts application**, which sends HTTP requests containing an API key in the request header.
 Each request is validated before any control command is forwarded to the ESP32 via MQTT.

 For data management, **InfluxDB** is used as a local time-series database to store door state changes, alert status, and access activity logs. **Grafana** is integrated with InfluxDB to provide real-time and historical visualization of system activity through a web-based dashboard with different panels.

+Lastly to simplify deployment and improve service isolation, the MQTT broker, Node-RED, InfluxDB, and Grafana are deployed using **Docker** containers on the Raspberry Pi.
+Docker Compose is used to manage and orchestrate these services, allowing consistent configuration, simplified startup, and ease of maintenance.
+Containerization ensures that each service runs in an isolated environment while communicating over the local network.

 For a clearer overview of the software components and their respective purposes, refer to the [Software Components Table](./Software_Components.md)